Stella-Liyu-Zhang/having-fun-tickling-algorithms/LinkedList.md

   - Create a new node with the digit value of (sum \bmod 10)(summod10) and set it to current node's next, then advance current node to next.
   - Advance both l1l1 and l2l2.
 - Return dummy head's next node.

+## 61. Rotate List

+Since n may be a large number compared to the length of list.
+So we need to know the length of linked list.
+After that, move the list after the (l-n%l )th node to the front to finish the rotation.

+Ex: {1,2,3} k=2 Move the list after the 1st node to the front

+Ex: {1,2,3} k=5, In this case Move the list after (3-5%3=1)st node to the front.

+Algorithm:

+- Get the length
+- Define the cutpoint to be the (length-n%length)th node
+- Rotate the lists (the list before the cutpoint, and started from the cutpoint.)